 When Do Nightmares Occur?

-Sleep is divided into two stages: rapid eye movement (REM) and nonrapid eye movement (non-REM).
+Sleep is divided into two types: rapid eye movement (REM) and nonrapid eye movement (non-REM).
 REM and non-REM sleep alternate in 90- to 100-minute cycles.
 Most dreaming occurs during REM sleep.
 Nightmares usually occur in the middle of the night or early morning, when REM sleep and dreaming are more common.

 What Is a Nightmare?

 A nightmare is a bad dream that usually involves some imagined danger or threat to the person having it.
 The child may dream about danger or a scary situation.
 Nightmares may involve disturbing themes, images, or figures such as monsters, ghosts, animals, or bad people.
 Loss of control and fear of injury are common themes.
 Children do not usually cry out or move around while they are having a nightmare.
 When the child wakes up and calms down, she often remembers what the dream was about.